Table Of Contents_

 Start by taking the smartphone and clamp the cradle onto it so the lens is horizontal: to do this first you’ll have assembled the Dolly’s wheel section — that just requires putting down the flat metal plate onto the wheel assembly, inserting the attached screws and clamping them down (the clamps and washers fall out of the box when first opened so be careful).
 Meanwhile the iStabilizer cradle has been placed around the phone and tightened down (works with any case of bumper up to .2.5” wide).
 The last act is to take the flexible arm and connect one end into the metal plate, screw it down tight and then the other end takes care of the cradle.
 That takes care of the physical set-up.
+Both the iStabilizer mount and a tripod mount are included in the packaging.

 Since the arm is flexible, it can be positioned in any number of ways.
 And it stays put once positioned too.
 Me, I angled it so it was just ahead of the front right wheel.
 The Dolly’s heavy, it’s no lightweight that can easily tip over.
 That makes sense since the last thing you want is to have it tilting on you.
 The wheels feel like some kind of silicone — regardless, they are big and move across a surface with an easy, smooth motion (provided the one pushing isn’t jittery).
 I can see wiping them clean of detriment regularly though.